Looking to make some healthy food swaps, but don’t know where to begin?

 Healthy Food Swap:

-We still have to be careful here because many cartons of milks still have questionable ingredients like carrageenan and other fillers that your body won’t like over time either.
+We have to be careful with nut milks, however, because many have questionable ingredients like carrageenan and other fillers that your body won’t like over time either.

 Choose a nut milk that is organic, without carrageenan and one with as few ingredients as possible.

-For a few years now, I have made the switch to eating meat that are more ethically-raised from smaller farms and that feed their animals grass.
+I’ve switched to eating ethically raised meat from smaller farms and that feed their animals grass.

 You can learn more about better environmental farming practices by reading up on Polyface Farms.
-Joel Salatin and his family are truly the face of the future for ethical and environmental farming.
+Joel Salatin and his family are truly the face of the future for ethical, environmental, and regenerative farming.

 Factory farmed animals (or animals from concentrated animal feeding operations [CAFOs]) eat anything from genetically modified corn and soy, to candy (yes candy.
 It fattens them up and makes the feed sweeter! ).

-They also eat other animal and crustacean parts and fecal matter, and because their stomachs can’t handle that type of feed, they’re given a large amount of antibiotics because they also get sick way more often.
+Cows also eat other animal and crustacean parts, and fecal matter.
+They’re given antibiotics because their stomachs can’t handle the feed and they get sick more often.

 Cows on these farms also stand and sleep in feces which is one of the main reasons why we have to be careful of e-coli when it comes to eating raw meat.